-Columbia's researchers and clinical doctors lead the field in research, training and impact in the study of Parkinson's disease.
-They developed scales to assess the severity of Parkinson's, tested new drugs to treat the disease, and are leaders in uncovering the pathogenesis of the disease.
+PDF has supported the research efforts at Columbia University Medical Center since 1957.
+The center's researchers and doctors lead the field in science, training and impact in the study of Parkinson's.
+They have developed scales to assess the severity of Parkinson's, tested new drugs to treat the disease, and are leaders in uncovering the pathogenesis of the disease.

-Recent grants have supported research in neuroinflammation, genetics, programmed cell death/GDNF in development of DA neurons, experimental animal models utilizing toxins and gene alterations, gene regulation in neuronal cell death, molecular alterations of nerve terminal dopamine pools, neuropsychology, behavioral effects, epidemiology, clinical trials and evaluation of surgical procedures.
+Recent grants have supported research in neuroinflammation, genetics, programmed cell death/GDNF in development of dopamine neurons, animal models utilizing toxins and gene alterations, molecular alterations of nerve terminal dopamine pools, neuropsychology, behavioral effects, epidemiology, clinical trials and evaluation of surgical procedures.

-Lorraine N. Clark, Ph.D., and Karen Marder, M.D., M.P.H., two scientists supported through PDF’s Center Grant to Columbia University, have collaborated with a team led by Ellen Sidransky, M.D., of the National Human Genome Research Institute, to create one of the largest clinical investigations of the genetics of Parkinson’s ever undertaken.
+Lorraine N. Clark, Ph.D., and Karen Marder, M.D., M.P.H., two scientists supported at PDF’s Research Center at Columbia University Medical Center, have collaborated with a team led by Ellen Sidransky, M.D., of the National Human Genome Research Institute, to create one of the largest clinical investigations of the genetics of Parkinson’s ever undertaken.